Performance Reporting Requirements

-The requirements in this document apply to MOST awards issued by NEH.
-Please refer to the "Remarks" section on the Official Notice of Action included with your award package for the specific requirements that apply to your grant.
+The requirements in this document apply to MOST awards issued by the National Endowment for the Humanities (NEH).
+Please refer to the "Remarks" section on the Official Notice of Action included with your award package for the specific requirements that apply to your award.

-If you have questions concerning these grant requirements, they can be addressed to the grant administrator or program officer assigned to your grant, whose names and contact information appear in the award documents under "Endowment Administration of The Award."
-You can also reach the Office of Grant Management by telephone at 202/606-8494, or fax at 202/606-8633, by email at email@example.com, or send us a message via eGMS, the NEH’s online grant management system.
+If you have questions concerning these award requirements, they can be addressed to the grant administrator or program officer assigned to your award, whose names and contact information appear in the award documents under "Endowment Administration of The Award."
+You can also reach the Office of Grant Management by telephone at 202-606-8494, by fax at 202-606-8633, by email at firstname.lastname@example.org, or send us a message via eGMS Reach, the NEH’s online grant management system.

 General Reporting Requirements

-Grantees are required to submit a report of project accomplishments at the conclusion of the grant.
-Frequently, performance reports are also required during the course of a project.
-When events that have a significant impact on the project occur between scheduled performance reporting dates, these should be reported to the Endowment immediately.
+Recipients are required to submit a final performance report at the conclusion of the period of performance.
+Frequently, performance progress reports are also required during the course of a project.
+When events that have a significant impact on the project occur between scheduled performance reporting dates, these should be reported to NEH immediately.

-If a grantee is required to submit Interim Performance Reports, the due dates for these reports will be listed on the last page of the grant award.
-The Final Performance Report is due within ninety days after the end of the grant period.
-(When a grantee has submitted an application for a continuation of a project, the appropriate Endowment program should be contacted to determine if the application may serve as a final report of accomplishment for the earlier grant.)
+If a recipient is required to submit Interim Performance Progress Reports, the due dates for these reports are listed in the award’s report schedule located in eGMS Reach.
+The Final Performance Report is due within ninety calendar days after the end of the period of performance.
+(When a recipient has submitted an application for a continuation of a project, the appropriate NEH program should be contacted to determine if the application may serve as a final performance report for the earlier award.)

 Purpose of Reports

-Interim Performance Reports serve as a measure of progress achieved on a project and help to identify programmatic and administrative problems that may need to be resolved.
-Final Performance Reports become a permanent record of project accomplishments.
-These reports provide information that the Endowment staff uses to evaluate the significance and impact of NEH grants.
+Interim Performance Progress Reports serve as a measure of progress achieved on a project and help to identify programmatic and administrative problems that may need to be resolved.
+Performance Progress Reports become a permanent record of project accomplishments.
+These reports provide information that the NEH staff uses to evaluate the significance and impact of NEH awards.

 - Cover Page